IWP FAQs

 What's the project timeline?

-December is the targeted go-live for IWP, although individual units and teams across ANR may have their own internal deadlines to finish Site Builder cleanup and migration prep activities.
+Migration is slated to begin in late February 2025, although individual units and teams across ANR may have their own internal deadlines to finish Site Builder cleanup and migration prep activities.

 Will my website in the IWP offer all the functionality I currently have in my website?